 Agreements signed by partners of AEWA and members of the European Union included a five-year moratorium (pause) in shooting of Black-tailed Godwits in the whole of France.
 This was extended for a further five years, up until 31 July 2018 and then for one more year, until 30 July 2019.

-It is hard (or even impossible) to separate islandica from limosa Back-tailed Godwits and we know that they occur in mixed flocks.
+It is hard (or even impossible) to separate islandica from limosa Back-tailed Godwits, outside the breeding season, and we know that they occur in mixed flocks.
 Scientists have been colour-marking Black-tailed Godwits of both subspecies for many years and birdwatchers can help to assess the relative threat to limosa by reporting colour-ring sightings.
 You can read more about the value of colour-ring sightings here:

-Black-tailed Godwit is still on the French quarry list but there is an ongoing hunting moratorium (pause) that, as for inland Curlew, ended on 31 July 2018 but was extended to 30 July 2019.
+Black-tailed Godwit is still on the French quarry list but there is an ongoing hunting moratorium (pause) that, as for inland Curlew, ended on 31 July 2018 but has been extended annually.

-LPO argue that, given that it is not possible to distinguish the two subspecies, Black-tailed Godwit should be removed from the quarry list or, alternatively, that there should at least be another moratorium (of at least three years).
+LPO argue that, given that it is not possible to distinguish the two subspecies, Black-tailed Godwit should be removed from the quarry list.

 As indicated at the start of this blog, a decision was made in July 2018 that nothing would change for another year.
 There would be a complete ban on the hunting of Black-tailed Godwit in France until 30 July 2019 and permission was granted to continue to hunt coastal Curlew.
 Link here.

 On 2 August 2019, the moratorium on Black-tailed Godwit was extended but permission was given to shoot Curlew in some coastal regions from 3 August and more widely from 15 September.
 Here is a link to information provided by the International Wader Study Group, in response to this decree in French.